-Whether you are charged with Unlawful Imprisonment in the First Degree or Unlawful Imprisonment in the Second Degree, there is a critical element that each crime shares.
-This element is found in the term “restrain."
-Restrain, according to New York Penal Law 135.00(1) generally means to intentionally and unlawfully restrict a person's movement.
+Whether you are charged with Unlawful Imprisonment in the First or Second Degree in the Domestic Violence context or not, there is a critical element that each offense shares.
+This element is in the term “restrain.”
+“Restrain,” according to Penal Law 135.00(1), generally means to intentionally and illegally restrict a person's movement.
 This restraint must substantially interfere with that person's liberty by either confinement or moving from one place to another.
 With this definition in mind, each of the two offenses may share this common piece, but also have important distinctions.

-Call the criminal defense lawyers and former Manhattan prosecutors at (212) 312-7129 or contact us online today to discuss your case and possible defenses.
+Call the criminal defense attorneys and former Manhattan prosecutors at (212) 312-7129 or contact us online today to discuss your case and possible defenses.